-My asset pricing tests have thus illuminated a few things.
-Intermediary capital shocks provide an economic source of risk behind the carry trade and the broader cross-section of foreign exchange, overshadowing consumption growth factors, despite not constituting their own cross-section.
-Furthermore, the HML carry factor subsumes the risk embedded in the intermediary capital shocks and prices the entire cross-section of currency portfolios, suggesting that intermediary capital risk is contained within the HML carry factor.
-Finally, the global component of the dollar factor as a proxy for broader global shocks appears more relevant than the dollar factor alone for the cross-section of excess returns, showing that it is global risk that is priced and one must purge country-specific idiosyncratic risk to identify this.
+My asset pricing tests have thus illuminated the following: first, intermediary capital shocks provide an economic source of risk behind the carry trade and the broader cross-section of currency portfolios, improving upon consumption growth factors despite not constituting their own cross-section.
+Intermediary capital risk thus provides an explanation for the existence for the carry trade and forward premium puzzle, and provides an economic source of global risk that is systematically contained in a large number of cross-sections of exchange rates and their corresponding risk premia.
+Second, the HML carry factor subsumes the risk embedded in the intermediary capital shocks and more dominantly prices the carry trade and entire cross-section of currency portfolios, suggesting that intermediary capital risk is contained within the HML carry factor.
+Third, intermediary capital remains a robust economic source of risk for exchange rates in both the carry and joint cross-section when compared to the dollar and global dollar factors.
+Finally, the global component of the dollar factor as a proxy for broader global shocks appears more relevant than the dollar factor alone for the joint cross-section of currency portfolio excess returns, showing that it is global risk that is priced and that one must fully purge country-specific idiosyncratic risk to identify this.